eclipse-vertx/vertx-codegen/README.md

 We define _`Api`_ as the set of user defined API types which are defined in its own interface and annotated with `@VertxGen`

 We define _`JavaType`_ as the set of any Java type that does not belong to _`Basic`_, _`Json`_, _`DataObject`_, _`TypeVar`_ and _`Api`_, e.g `java.net.Socket`.
-Methods are not allowed to declare such type by default and they must be annotated with `@SuppressWarnings("codegen-allow-any-java-type")` to declare them.
+Methods are not allowed to declare such type by default and can be annotated with `@GenIgnore(GenIgnore.PERMITTED_TYPE)` to allow them.
 Such method limit the translation of the method to other languages, so it should be used with care.
 It is useful to allow method previously annotated with `@GenIgnore` to be available in code generator like RxJava that can handle Java types.